Measurement of the Casimir force between superconductors: Results

-The equations of motion, Eq.~\eqref{EqOptomechanicalEOM}, depend on the parameters $\omega_\mathrm{m}$, $\gamma_\mathrm{m}$, $g_0$, $\kappa$, and $\Delta$, so they do not depend on the constants $P_\mathrm{c}$, $d$, and $n$ that describe the Casimir force in this system.
-At small mechanical amplitudes, the mechanical resonator behaves as a harmonic oscillator.
-We calibrate the cavity parameters $\kappa_\mathrm{e}$ and $\kappa_\mathrm{i}$, the amplitude of thermal motion of the drum resonator at \SI{10}{\milli\kelvin}, the single-photon coupling $g_0$, and the observed power from a single phonon.
-We find a single set of consistent parameters that fits to all the data at all drive powers with small mechanical amplitudes, where the Casimir nonlinearity is negligible (see \ref{SI}).
-We use the calibrated mechanical amplitude to calculate numerical solutions to Eq.~\eqref{EqCasimirEOM}.
-This allows us to explore the effect Casimir parameters $d$ and $n$ and fit the theory results to our data.
-In Fig.~\ref{FigOptomechanicsCasimir1}\textbf{A}, we show that $d = 18$~\si{\nano\meter} generates the best-fitting solution.
-Solution with $d = 17.5,~18,$ and $18.5$~\si{\nano\meter} are overlaid on experimental data.
-The fit procedure is applied to all measured response signals (see ~\ref{FigAllCasimircurves}).
+Parameters $P$ and $n$ are related to material parameters for aluminium for which we can obtain a high accuracy (see \ref{Methods}).
+This makes $d$ the sole fit parameter to compare the solution of Eq.~\eqref{EqOptomechanicalEOM} to our experimental observations.
+In Fig.~\ref{FigOptomechanicsCasimir1}\textbf{a}, we show that $d = 18$~\si{\nano\meter} generates the best-fitting solution.
+Also solutions with $d = 17.5,~18,$ and $18.5$~\si{\nano\meter} are overlaid on experimental data obtained at $-20$~dBm cavity drive and $-30$~dBm sideband drive.
+The fit procedure is applied to all measured response signals (see Fig.~\ref{FigAllCasimircurves}).
 From this collective fit, we estimate the uncertainty of $d$ as the upper bound of the uncertainty propagated from the amplitude calibration and the standard error of the fitted response signal.
+The uncertainty we find this way is larger than the uncertainty in $d$ we would have found from variations in parameters $P$ and $n$, which motivates our choice to treat them as fixed values.